 Vatika oils distributed by Indian company Dabur, are enriched with herbal ingredients such as: henna, neem, amla, brahmi, rosemary and lemon.
 Dabur Vatika oils are available with Almond, Olive, Cactus or Coconut oils.

-There are other oils that can be used to pre-poo but coconut oil is most recommended due to it’s penetrating properties so I’ve made regular ‘ole coconut oil and Vatika coconut oil my staples.
-Plus, other singular oils may be too heavy for fine hair.
+There are other oils that can be used to pre-poo natural hair but coconut oil is most recommended due to it’s penetrating properties.
+So, I’ve vacillated between making regular ‘ole coconut oil and Vatika coconut oil my go to’s.

-Side note: If you want something that it ALL natural, skip the Dabur and just use coconut oil that you can infuse with the following herbs: Neem, Amla, Henna, Lemon essential oil
+Side note: If you want something that is ALL natural, skip the Dabur and just use coconut oil that you can infuse with the following herbs: Neem, Amla, Henna, Lemon essential oil

-Pre-pooing fine natural hair is just the 1st step of your wash day.
+Pre-pooing your natural hair is just the 1st step of your wash day.
 It may even be done the day before you actually wash your hair.
-Regardless to how long you allow it to remain, please don’t skip this process.
-Your fine natural hair needs it.

 The next step on wash day is the actual washing of your hair.